chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 $ rails db:migrate
 {% endhighlight %}

-`Git commit`.
+Git time.
 Let’s go ahead and create a quick controller so we can create a signup page.
 Welcome and create are the only pages needed for this test.
 I’m using the —-no-assets and —-no-helper option here because I don’t need the extra files.

 {% highlight bash %}
 $ rails g controller Users welcome create --no-assets —-no-helper